100% Confidential

 How does recurring revenue affect value?

 Recurring revenue is the primary value driver.
 MSPs with 80%+ MRR often sell for 50-100% higher multiples than project-based IT companies.
-Converting clients to managed services increases value dramatically.
+Converting clients to managed Services increases value dramatically.

 What about my technical staff?